Explore these frequently asked questions for answers regarding employment, retirement, learning and development, and more.

 Can my child take graduate level classes at the University and receive the education benefit?

-I’m a staff member and my spouse/partner would like to take classes at Pitt.
+I’m an employee and my spouse/partner would like to take classes at Pitt.
 What forms do I need to submit for the education benefit?

 My child is looking into the Tuition Exchange Program.
 Will they receive education benefits for that program?

-Any questions that you have about this program will need to be directed through the Office of Admissions and Financial Aid at 412-624-7192.
-We do not administer this program through the Benefits Department.
+Any questions that you have about this program will need to be directed to the Office of Admissions and Financial Aid by email at finaid@pitt.edu or by phone at 412-624-7192.
+The Benefits Department only verifies employment eligibility.
+Whether or not the Tuition Exchange Scholarship is awarded or not is determined by the Office of Admissions and Financial Aid.

 What does “vesting” mean?